Partially hyperbolic flows on flat vector bundles with an application to complete affine manifolds: Introduction

 In Section \ref{sec:phyp}, we provide a review of the definition of the $P$-Anosov property of Guichard-Wienhard \cite{GW12}.
 For convenience for reductive groups, we will use the approaches of G\'ueritaud-Guichard-Kassel-Wienhard \cite{GGKW17ii} and Bochi-Potrie-Sambarino \cite{BPS} using singular values of the linear holonomy group.
 (The theory of Kapovich, Leeb, and Porti \cite{KL18}, \cite{KLP18iii} is equivalent to these, but it is not so tailored for our purposes here.)
 We give various associated definitions.

 Section \ref{sec:PAnosov} has the main arguments.
 In Section \ref{sub:kconvexity}, we will relate the partial hyperbolic property in the singular-value sense to that in the bundle sense.
 In Section \ref{sub:converse}, we show that the linear part of the holonomy representation of a complete affine manifold is $P$-Anosov if and only if it is partially hyperbolic.
 First, we do this when the linear holonomy group has a reductive Zariski closure.
-This involves the fact that $1$ has to be an eigenvalue of each element of the linear holonomy groups of complete affine manifolds.
-We relate it to singular values using the clever ideas of Danciger and Stecker, the spectrum theory of Breulliard-Sert \cite{BS2021}, Benoist \cite{Benoist97}, \cite{Benoist98}, and the work of Potrie-Kassel \cite{KP22}.
+We use the fact that $1$ has to be an eigenvalue of each element or the subexponential growth of some singular values of the linear holonomy groups.
+We relate it to singular values using the clever ideas of Danciger and Stecker, the spectrum theory of Breuillard-Sert \cite{BS2021}, Benoist \cite{Benoist97}, \cite{Benoist98}, and the work of Potrie-Kassel \cite{KP22}.
 We could generalize to the cases of nonreductive linear holonomy groups using the stability of the Anosov and partial hyperbolic properties.
 This will prove Theorem \ref{thm:main2}.